-We prepare an atomic cloud of $^{87}$Rb in state $\ket{1}$ using a hybrid trap composed of a magnetic trap compensating the gravity field and a crossed dipole trap (DT1, and DT2) \cite{Lin2009}.
+We prepare an atomic cloud of $^{87}$Rb in state $\ket{1}$ using a hybrid trap composed of a magnetic trap compensating the gravity field and a crossed dipole trap (DT1 and DT2) \cite{Lin2009}.
 Evaporative cooling is performed to produce either a thermal cloud or a BEC.

-As shown in Figure \ref{fig:atom_number_BAT_co_propa} and \ref{fig:counterPropasetup}, the 1529 nm lattice intensity is generated by the interferences of co- or counter-propagating laser beams with linear polarization aligned along $z$ which is set as the quantization axis.
+As shown on Figs. \ref{fig:atom_number_BAT_co_propa} and \ref{fig:counterPropasetup}, the 1529 nm lattice intensity is generated by the interferences of co- or counter-propagating laser beams with a linear polarization aligned along $z$ which is set as the quantization axis.
 A $\pi$-polarized repumper pulse transfers the atoms to the state $\ket{2}$ which is imaged using a cycling transition.
-The repumper and imaging beam powers are monitored for each experimental runs from which the saturation parameters are computed.
+The saturation parameters of the repumper and imaging beams are computed for each experimental run by monitoring their optical power.